katrinortmann/FairEval/README.md

 ```

 Possible output values are either one of the following strings
-- "TP" = span1 and span2 are identical, i.e., actually no error here
+- "TP" = span1 and span2 are identical, i.e., actually no boundary error here
 - "BES" = span2 is shorter and contained within span1 (with at most one identical boundary)
 - "BEL" = span2 is longer and contains span1 (with at most one identical boundary)
 - "BEO" = span1 and span2 overlap with no identical boundary